xissburg/edyn/docs/Design.md

 # Constraints

 Constraints create a relationship between degrees of freedom of rigid bodies, preventing them from moving beyond the allowed range.
 Constraints are defined as simple structs which hold the `entt::entity` of the bodies it connects and any other specific data such as pivot points in object space.
 A function that prepares constraints must be provided for each type.
-These preparation functions go over the list of constraints of that type and configure one or more constraint rows for each constraint.
+These preparation functions configure one or more constraint rows for each constraint.
+The constraint row corresponds to one constraint equation or inequation in the system of constraints.
+It contains the Jacobian and impulse limits.
 These functions are called by the constraint solver right before the solver iterations.

-Constraints can also have an iteration function which is called on each iteration of the constraint solver.
-This is only needed if the constraint adjusts its rows based on changes to velocity during the iterations, e.g. the `edyn::contact_constraint` recalculates the limits of the friction constraint row based on what is the current impulse on the normal constraint row.
-This is not used by most constraints and should be used with care since it can be expensive.

 There is no flexibility when it comes to adding new constraints to the library.
 If that's needed, it'll be necessary to fork the project and add the new constraint internally.